parseword/nolovia/README.md

 server blocking.
 Edit the personal-whitelist.txt and personal-blacklist.txt files to tweak nolovia's generated lists to your liking, then run it again to create a new blackhole.conf file.
-Once you've worked out any kinks, consider setting up a weekly cron job to make an updated blackhole.conf, copy it to wherever your resolver looks for it, and reload the name server.
+Once you've worked out any kinks, consider setting up a daily cron job to make an updated blackhole.conf, copy it to wherever your resolver looks for it, and reload the name server.

 ## TODO: